Use case • product screenshots

 A practical workflow structure you can replicate in your own workspace.

-Capture requirements, stakeholders, and success criteria before delivery starts.
+Capture scope, stakeholders, deliverables, reporting cadence, and success criteria before work moves into production.

 Related products